 The Republican Governors Association, a Section 527 political organization, reported it raised $24.1 million and spent $15.6 million during the second quarter of 2014.

-The Democratic Governors Association reported raising $11,722,581 and spending $6,753,330 during the first quarter of the year.
+The Democratic Governors Association, a Section 527 political organization, reported raising $13.8 million and spending $12.1 million, during the second quarter of 2014.

 A national accounting firm has agreed to pay $4 million to settle charges by the Securities and Exchange Commission that the firm violated rules relating to lobbying activities while claiming to be an independent auditor.

 In the settlement, Washington Council EY, a unit of Ernst & Young, agreed to pay $4,071,925.98 including disgorgement, interest, and civil penalty.
 The settlement details the House and Senate lobbying activities of the firm, including letters, meetings, and draft legislation.

 The blatant partisan activities of an employee of the Federal Election Commission have been detailed by the House Committee on Oversight and Government Reform, which is seeking information relating to a former co-worker, Lois Lerner.
 The loss of emails has hampered discovery.

 Former Vice-Presidential nominee Sarah Palin is covering her ongoing political expenses with the help of retirees and others providing small donations to her PAC.